The best summer camps in California, United States

 Where are most camps located?

-Drive times range from 1 to 3 hours depending on the location.
+Drive times from these airports can range from 30 minutes to 4 hours depending on camp location and traffic.

 What are the best transportation options?